 Credit: teamLab

-One of the major attractions here to visit is TeamLab Planets.
-It is a huge immersive space created by TeamLab, which creates artworks using technology.
+One of the major attractions in Koto Ward is teamLab Planets.
+It is a huge immersive space created by teamLab, featuring artworks using technology.
 You experience this place barefoot, and some of the seven works actually have you walking in water.
 It is a unique experience to enjoy while taking pictures and immersing yourself in digital art all around you.

 Find out more about teamLab Planets TOKYO here on Google maps.